 During the first stage of a contested divorce, the preliminary case workup, we obtain a lot of information from our family law clients.
 Clients must provide us with all of the information and documentation necessary for us to effectively represent them, including income information, bank statements, credit card statements, property documents and titles.

 Once we have sufficient information for the divorce, we draft the first Petition for Divorce, and then determine the best way to serve their spouse with the beginning papers.
 Once served, we file the documents with the divorce court and secure a place on the divorce docket.
 Our preliminary case workup stage rarely takes more than 2 weeks.

-During the second stage of a contested divorce in Arlington or Mesquite, the “discovery stage,” we obtain information from your spouse, and their divorce lawyer, if they have one.
+During the second stage of a contested divorce the “discovery stage,” we obtain information from your spouse, and their divorce lawyer, if they have one.
 Discovery allows us to gather information your spouse, or their divorce lawyer, may have in their possession and determine the position their divorce attorney will take on the issues in the case.
 In the mean time, we may meet with the judge to have a decision on temporary custody, child support, possession of the homestead and spousal maintenance.
 Various experts may be involved in your case to assist with the valuation of property or business interests, or to perform a social study on the child(ren)'s potential homes.